LuxDevHQ/Data-Analytics-Boot-camp-Projects/InternationDebtAnalysisUsingPySpark.md

 - Connect Spark to external PostgreSQL database
 - Run advanced SQL analytics on international debt data
 - Export your insights for reporting or visualization

-## **🚀 Optional Enhancements**
-- ✅ Create .py script for automation
-- ✅ Use Jupyter Notebook for interactive exploration
-- ✅ Visualize with matplotlib or seaborn
-- ✅ Schedule jobs using Airflow or Cron for daily reports